aiellomau/improve-microservice-sample/README.md

 - eureka-server: is the Eureka server for service discovery.
 - config-server: is the Config server.
 It hold all properties values for each ms. All properties are hosting on GitHub: https://github.com/aiellomau/improve-microservice-configserver
+- dashboard-server: Monitor all microservices instances.
 - zuul-server: is the Zuul server.
-It distributes the requests to the three microservices.
+Distributes the requests to the three microservices.

 The microservices are:
 - campsite: is the application to take care of items.